Lelou123/OpenWeatherApi/README.md

-The cloud and deploy were done in azure and vercel:
+The cloud and deploy were done in azure:

-[BackEnd](https://portal.azure.com/) to deploy the backEnd
+[BackEnd](https://weatheropenapi.azurewebsites.net/swagger/index.html) to deploy the backEnd

-[FrontEnd](https://vercel.com/) to deploy the frontend
+[FrontEnd](https://weatheropenapi.azurewebsites.net) to deploy the frontend